⚡ Quick Expert Summary: Braun Series 5 vs 7

 The Brutal 3-Day Stubble Test

-5. Torque Dynamics & Lithium Endurance
+5. Torque Dynamics & Lithium Endurance over Time

-6. Clinical Sterilization: The SmartCare Centers
+6. Clinical Sterilization: The SmartCare Center Ecosystem

 7. Pros & Cons: The Brutally Honest Economic Breakdown

-Braun Series 5 (The Agile Value)
+Braun Series 5 (The Agile Daily Value)

-Drawbacks
+The Hard Drawbacks

 Braun Series 7 (The Clinical Adaptor)

-Drawbacks
+The Hard Drawbacks

 8. Highly Expanded Clinical FAQs